 15 June 2017

 In these transformed galleries, the remarkable stories that have shaped our land are told through art.
-Beginning with art from 2,000 years ago, and ending with the emergence of abstract painting in 1960s Canada, this presentation features masterpieces of Canadian and Indigenous art.
+Beginning with art from 2,000 years ago, and ending with abstract painting in 1960s Canada, this presentation features masterpieces of Canadian and Indigenous art.
 See renowned works by artists such as Tom Thomson, Emily Carr, Norval Morrisseau and Daphne Odjig, as well as new acquisitions, including works by James Wilson Morrice and the stunning Naskapi Ceremonial Coat.

 Also on view are thematic displays that explore the magnetic north, inhabited landscapes, Canadians abroad, and the emergence of Inuit art: a true testament to the rich and multifaceted Canadian experience.